 TENANT—Your Dynatrace environment ID.
 You received this ID with your activation email.
 By default, this setting is already set to the correct value.
 If you're selling Dynatrace-based services, use this option to set your customers' IDs (available from the pool of IDs you purchased from Dynatrace).

 TENANT_TOKEN—The internal token that is used for authentication when OneAgent connects to the Dynatrace cluster to send data.
 You can retrieve the tenant token from the following REST endpoint.
 In return, you will get a JSON object that will include the

 HOST_GROUP—The name of a group you want to assign the host to.
-For details, see How do I organize my environment using host groups?
+For details, see Organize your environment using host groups.
 Requires OneAgent version 1.139.
-The host group string can only contain alphanumeric characters, hyphen, underscore, and dot.
+The host group string can only contain alphanumeric characters, hyphens, underscores, and periods.
 It must not start with

 dt. and the maximum length is 100 characters.
 For example